pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## [Dedicated Host](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html)
 Is a `physical server` with EC2 instance capacity fully dedicated to your use.

-Dedicated Hosts allow you to `use your existing per-socket, per-core, or per-VM software licenses, including Windows Server, Microsoft SQL Server, SUSE, and Linux Enterprise Server`.

 - Dedicated Hosts `allow` you to `use` your `existing software licenses` on EC2 instances.
 With a Dedicated Host, you have ``visibility and control`` over how ``instances`` are placed on the server.
 - Dedicated Hosts allow you to use your existing `per-socket`, `per-core`, or `per-VM software licenses`, including `Windows Server`, `Microsoft SQL Server`, `SUSE`, and `Linux Enterprise Server`.